idontbyte69/smecube/README.md

 This repository contains the web application for SME CUBE, featuring services for small and medium enterprises in Bangladesh.
 The application is built with React and includes pages for domain & hosting, web development, e-commerce solutions, and Facebook marketing.

-## Repository Structure Note
-This project is structured with the React application in the `smecube-web` subdirectory of the main repository.
-All commands should be executed from within this directory.

 ## Brand Colors
 - Background: `#f6e3ec`
 - Accent: `#ed2849`